devbret/website-internal-links/README.md

 6. Edit the app.py file on line 49, to include the website that you would like to visualize.
 7. Run the script with the command `python3 app.py`.
 8. To view the website's connections in the index.html file you will need to run a local web server.
 To do this run `python3 -m http.server`.
+9. Once the network map has been launched, hover over any given node for more information about the particular web page.
+By clicking on a node, you will be sent to the related URL address.